DakaiGroup/coinbase-waas-integration/README.md

 ## Known issues and tips:

-- For the broadcasting, the waas-inter-server uses a different package instead of the WaaS broadcast implementation.
 - The application is using ether.js for constructing the tx-data and getting info from on-chain.
 - The application and the server is on goerli testnet.
 - To test the app with custom ERC-20 tokens, update the following [list](https://github.com/DakaiGroup/coinbase-waas-integration/blob/fe3d856a637fea716d979b9d866a75f6067dfab9/application/src/constants/index.ts#L73) with the token addresses.